*sound of glass breaking*

 - In Sword And Sarcasm, it's common knowledge that mysterious invisible beings called the Choral Djinn secretly chronicle all the events of our lives.
 Part of Herbert's curse is that he and anyone standing near him can hear them.
 That is, they can hear the comic's caption boxes.

-- Family Guy, in a Manatee Gag where Peter spent two weeks narrating his life.
+- Family Guy, in a Cutaway Gag where Peter spent two weeks narrating his life.
 We see him walk into the kitchen and say aloud:

 I walked into the kitchen and sat down at the table.
 I looked with a grimace at the questionable meal Lois had placed in front of me.
 Of course I would never tell her how disgusted I was with her cooking, but somehow I think she knew.
 Lois had always been full of energy and life, but lately I had begun to grow more aware of her aging: the bright exuberant eyes that I had fallen in love with were now beginning to grow dull and listless with the long fatigue of a weary life.
 (Lois knocks Peter out.
 Time passes) I awoke several hours later in a daze.

 - An episode of American Dad! had Klaus doing this.
 When asked what he was doing he explained he was pretending his life was a DVD and he was doing the audio commentary.
 Later in the episode Klaus' voice is head narrating over the scene so that we can't hear what anyone is saying.
 According to Klaus we miss the funniest line in the episode because of this.